-While this is only one, general strategy for working with even a small daily budget of $50, I have found it relevant across verticals.
+While this is only one, the general strategy for working with even a small daily budget of $50, I have found it relevant to verticals.
 Whether you are an SMB, or large brand looking to bring new audiences down the funnel, it can be really easy to do so using these tactics.

 While you can be flexible with your spend, I do recommend combining these three efforts to ensure maximum coverage of the customer journey.

 By running activities across these three major platforms, each with their own capabilities, you create an ecosystem for your content, diversifying your exposure and creating a cohesive web experience with your brand online.

 What do you think of my strategy?
 How would you spend $50 a day on online media?